jbloewencolon/Psychedelic-Trip-Report-Text-Generator/README.md

 ![heatmatrix.png](https://github.com/jbloewencolon/Psychedelic-Trip-Generator/blob/main/Images/heatmatrix.png)

 Our model was most likely to confuse a trip report about psychedelics with one about Cannabinoids or Empathogen/Entactogens (and even Entheogens, relative to their small sample size!).
-This all falls in line with what we would expect, as all three of those other categories, especially Cannabis, often fall under the broader range of 'psychedelic' substances.
+This aligns with what we would expect, as all three other categories, especially Cannabis, often fall under the broader range of 'psychedelic' substances.

 ![word vec clusters.png](https://github.com/jbloewencolon/Psychedelic-Trip-Generator/blob/main/Images/word%20vec%20clusters.PNG)